jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 questioning and longing to understand what, besides my dad, happened to be missing from my life.

+{{% figure caption="A portrait of the artist as a young journalist.
+Dartanyan at the offices of the Drake Times Delphic" src="/images/volume-v-issue-1/my-integrated-life-pt-1/my-integrated-life-pt-1-5.jpg" %}}

 I struggled to deal with feelings that had nothing to do with striving, with achieving, or with caring about social position.
 I discovered the primal longing that each of us is subject to as human beings.
 It was the